Media

 The Dark Figure: Ignoring the Dunkelziffer (Unreported Cases)

 One of the most overlooked deceptions is pretending official statistics capture reality in full.
 The German term Dunkelziffer (literally “dark figure”) describes the vast number of crimes, incidents, or events that go unreported or unrecorded.
-For violent crime in the U.S., studies show only about 40 % of incidents are reported to police; for property crime the figure is even lower.<a href=”#source-7”>[7]</a> Charts of “official crime rates” therefore show only the visible tip of the iceberg.
+The U.S. Bureau of Justice Statistics’ National Crime Victimization Survey — which interviews households directly rather than counting police reports — found that only about 45 % of violent victimizations were reported to police in 2023, and the share is lower still for property crime.[7]
+Charts of “official crime rates” therefore show only the visible tip of the iceberg.

 Media outlets on every side routinely cite FBI or police statistics as definitive proof that “crime is down” or “crime is exploding”—without ever mentioning the hidden portion.
 When reporting rates change (due to distrust, fear, or policy shifts), the official numbers can move dramatically even if actual crime stays stable.
 Honest reporting would acknowledge this uncertainty instead of treating the charted line as the complete story.